prebid/prebid-server-java/docs/config-app.md

 ## Remote-file-syncer
 Remote File Syncer can be related to particular entity like geolocation maxmind service etc.
+Removes and downloads file again if depending service cant process probably corrupted file in the first start.

 - `<SERVICE>.remote-file-syncer.download-url` - url to database file to download.
 - `<SERVICE>.remote-file-syncer.save-filepath` - local path to downloaded database file.